You’re a go-getter and an adventurer at heart. And you want more out of life than just to get up, go to work, come home, go to sleep, rinse, repeat.

 I’m the kind of person who needs to know exactly what’s coming next and what to do in every what-if scenario.
 But it just wasn’t possible for my brain to process that for this trip.
 There were so many variables, so many unknowns, and no backup plan.

 I was going to hike the AT, that was THE plan, I didn’t have a job or an apartment to go back to now.
 I nearly had a panic attack on the train realizing it was taking me to Georgia, there was no getting off, no turning around, and no one by my side.
 I may have cried a little on that train ride!

 But the second I got to the trail head at Springer Mountain, I knew I was in exactly the right place, at exactly the right time.
 From Springer, I walked back to the NJ/NY line, close to my childhood home.
 I learned so many things and had so many surprises, both good and bad, along the way!

-I am dying to share my knowledge and expertise with those who are feeling overwhelmed planning their first long distance hike.
+I am dying to share my knowledge and expertise with those who are feeling overwhelmed, or underprepared, planning their first long distance hike.
 I want to guide you through all your fears, challenges, and logistics that come along with an epic adventure, be your cheerleader while you’re on the trail, and help you can create a life you love after you’ve finished your last mile.

 If you're ready to start planning an epic backpacking trip, start with these posts:

 - Plan Your First Ever Backpacking Trip Without Overthinking It

 - 7 Steps To Find Your Perfect Hiking Shoe

 - 5 Water Purification Methods For Hikers